 From September 2014 the government introduced the universal free school meal scheme to all children in Key Stage 1 (Reception, Year 1 and Year 2); you will not need to apply.
-If however (due to financial circumstances) you would be entitled to free school meals or help with other school expenses, please do apply as this will trigger extra funding which can be used to support your child in a wide range of ways eq school trips and extra support in school.
+If however (due to financial circumstances) you would be entitled to free school meals or help with other school expenses, please do apply as this will trigger extra funding which can be used to support your child in a wide range of ways eg school trips and extra support in school.
+The continuation of Universal Free School Meals for Key Stage 1 pupils is subject to Government legislation and may be withdrawn in the future.